PilkDrinker/PilkDots/README.md

-# Pilkdots
+# Pilk's dotfiles

 These are my current dotfiles.
 A very minimalistic and clean look for hyprland.
 As well as my first ever rice 🤓

-Most of these original config files were made by other people in the community and then alterted by me.
+Most of these original config files were made by other [people](https://github.com/PilkDrinker/dotfiles/edit/master/README.md#original-work) in the community and then alterted by me.
 A lot of the heavy work was made by [Stephan Raabe](https://github.com/mylinuxforwork) (ML4W) who made the inital dotfiles I edited.

 ### Contents